jrigden/mr_rigden_slides/awesome_lists/PITCHME.md

 ---
 ##Example:
 Awesome Python is a  curated list of awesome Python frameworks, libraries, software and resources.

 It covers everything from Python podcasts to template engines.

+---
+##Example: